NisargGB/loa_worker/README.md

 ### Phase 4: Advanced Features

 - Template learning and provider knowledge base
-- Next.js dashboard and advanced analytics
+- Dashboard enhancements and analytics; auth/multi-tenancy
-- Multi-tenancy and production monitoring
+- Production monitoring and alerting

 ## How to Extend